ottoguz/Resume-Gustavo-Ottoboni/Resume Gustavo Ottoboni/README.md

-# dev-resume-template
+# Resume: Gustavo Ottoboni
-Free resume template for developers
+This is my developer resume :)